jackdpond/readthedame/welcome.md

 *The Dame* is committed to slow media and thoughtful responses.
 No opportunity for reactions or comments will encourage readers to be more measured in their responses to pieces on *The Dame*, which we hope to publish as well.
 This is conclusively because a non-static site is more difficult (see previous section), and retroactively because of my commitment to a more savoury approach to media consumption.

 I am not looking for polemic or controversy--sensationalists and provacateurs are some of the most boring people to be around.
 I am interested in the second look, the discovery, the humble opinion, the heretic even, but not the attention magician.
 I liked *The Crown* better than *Tiger King*.
-Hurtful, demeaning, condescending nor fearful pieces will have a place on the Dame, either for original publication or for rounding up.
+Hurtful, demeaning, condescending, or fear-inducing pieces will have no place on The Dame, whether for original publication or for inclusion in roundups.

 To submit a self-written piece, please copy and paste your writing (in markdown would be best) into an email to madame@readthedame.com, along with any pictures you would like to include.
 PDFs are also great.